ahuacate/pve-host/README.md

 | VLAN           | `30`                      | `40`                      |
 | Other Settings | Leave as default          | Leave as default          |

-### 3.3.5. pfSense - Edit your UniFi network firewall
+### 3.3.5.
+Edit your UniFi network firewall - pfSense

 This section is a little confusing.
 I try my best.

 The pfSense VM is a fully functional independent OS with its own virtual networking.
 This pfSense virtual networking connects via bridges to your PVE-01 host computer PVE Linux Bridges (vmbr0, vmbr2,vmbr30 and optional vmbr40).
 So in summary its from one *bridge* to another *bridge*.

 On creation of your PVE pfSense VM you will create a PVE VirtIO (paravirtualized) network devices inside the VM.
-Each pfSense VM Virtio device is bridged to a PVE Linux Bridge (i.e. vmbr0 etc) .
+Each pfSense VM Virtio device is bridged to a PVE Linux Bridge (i.e. vmbr0 etc).
 Your pfSense PVE VM hardware configuration, subject to your hosts networking capabilities, will resemble the following table:

 | pfSense Network Device ID    | Settings                                          |
 |------------------------------|---------------------------------------------------|